Search results for:

 HOST_API_KEY will look similar to 56yt8x9s987dfy4324bnv 'YOUR_COMPANY_NAME' should be surrounded by single quotes like 'Hostwinds'

-- Cloudflare has now been added to your server.
+Cloudflare has now been added to your server.
 The process needs to be repeated for additional servers.
-Ignore if you have automatic update script running.
+Ignore if you have an automatic update script running.

 The plugin gives you two options for how to use the service.

-Partners dictate if they wish to allow Full DNS zone setup for clients and customers.
+Partners dictate if they wish to allow a Full DNS zone set up for clients and customers.
 N.B CNAME setup cannot be disabled.
 Here are the various ways Cloudflare can be enabled.